Saiga1105/Scan-to-BIM-CVPR-2024/README.md

 ![Alt text](/docs/assets/IMG_Stan_00_General.png "1")

-We split the process into two steps, a **Detection** and a **Reconstruction** step.
+We split the process into two steps, a **Detection** (task 0-4) and a **Reconstruction**(task 5-10) step.
+In total, 11 tasks are defined.
 Each step is explained below.
-First, we start with the instance segmentation of the primary (walls, ceilings, floors, columns) and secondary structure classes (windows & doors).
-In total, 9 tasks are defined.
+First, we start with .

 ## Detection
+In the first step, we compute the instance segmentation of the primary (walls, ceilings, floors, columns) and secondary structure classes ( doors).
+Two scalar field are assigned to the unstructured point clouds.
+First, a **class label** is computed for every point of the in total 6 classes (0.Floors, 1.Ceilings, 2.
+Walls, 3.Columns, 4.Doors, 255.Unassigned).
+Second, an **object label** is assigned to every point and a json is computed with the 3D information of the detected objects.
 ![Alt text](/docs/assets/detection.PNG "detection")

 - **T1.
 Semantic Segmentation**: [PTV3+PPT](https://github.com/Pointcept/PointTransformerV3) is an excellent baseline model for unstructured points clouds such as walls and column.
 However, it doesn't do instance segmentation and thus a clustering must be implemented to achieve an instance segmentation.